tezos-checker/checker/docs/spec/functional_spec.rst

 Bid in the current liquidation auction
 --------------------------------------

 Bid in the current liquidation auction.
-Fails if there is no ongoing auction or if the bid is too low.
+Fails if the sender does not own the specified amount of kit, if there is no ongoing auction, or if the bid is too low.

 ``liquidation_auction_place_bid: (pair nat nat)``